 System: Mega Drive

-Road Rash is one of the most iconic racing games ever which not only had a pretty good (illegal) racing element but a combative side as well as you can kick, whack and punch other riders off their bikes to win.
-The courses were linear but gorgeously detailed showing various parts of America such as the Rocky Mountains the Nevada desert.
-As the player progresses through the game faster and faster bikes were unlocked taking the gameplay to even faster and most dangerous heights.
-During the console wars of the 90s Sega wanted to become a more mature console and Road Rash was their way of appealing to that audience against Nintendo's Mario Kart.
+Road Rash is one of the most iconic racing games ever which not only had a pretty good (illegal) racing element but a combative side as well.
+You can kick, whack and punch other riders off their bikes to win.
+The courses were linear but gorgeously detailed showing various parts of America such as the Rocky Mountains and the Nevada desert.
+As the player progresses through the game, faster and faster bikes were unlocked taking the gameplay to even faster and more dangerous heights.
+During the console wars of the 90s, Sega wanted to become a more mature console and Road Rash was their way of appealing to that audience against Nintendo's Mario Kart madness.

 10. Crazy Taxi

 System: Arcade, Dreamcast